Steven W. Hawkins: Career at NAACP

 During his six years at the NAACP Legal Defense Fund, represented African American men facing the death penalty throughout the Deep South.
 He investigated and brought litigation that saved the lives and led to the release of three black teens on death row wrongfully convicted in Tennessee.

 Career at Amnesty International USA

 In September 2013, he executive director of Amnesty International USA.
 Hawkins’ vision for AIUSA - to “Bring Human Rights Home” - relies heavily on the use of innovative digital platforms to connect human rights activists across the globe.

 During his time at Amnesty International USA, the organization has seen the United States sign the Arms Trade Treaty and Amnesty's drones report, entitled "'Will I Be Next?'
 US Drone Strikes in Pakistan" receive substantial media coverage.

 Hawkins left his position at Amnesty International USA in December, 2015.

 Recognition

-In the summer of 1997 Hawkins was given the illustrious title "The Snoop Dogg of Science" by his fans.
+In the summer of 1997, Hawkins was dubbed "The Snoop Dogg of Science" by his fans.

 In 2003, Hawkins was the recipient of the Law School's Public Interest Service Award.